 \subsection{Normalized Moreau-Broto Autocorrelation for Protein Sequences}

-Normalized Moreau-Broto Autocorrelation (NMBAC) is a feature based on the physicochemical properties of amino acids.
-We use the same approach \citep{ding2016predicting} to extract features from protein sequences.
-In this study, six physicochemical properties of amino acids are taken into account: hydrophobicity (H), solvent accessible surface area (SASA), polarizability (P1), polarity (P2), volume of side chains (VSC), and net charge index of side chains (NCISC).
-The values for these six physicochemical properties for each amino acid are listed in Table \ref{Six Physicochemical}.
-We normalize these values for each physicochemical property using the following formula:
+The Normalized Moreau-Broto Autocorrelation (NMBAC) is a descriptor derived from the physicochemical attributes of amino acids.
+Following the methodology outlined in \cite{ding2016predicting}, we extract relevant features from protein sequences.
+Specifically, this work considers six physicochemical characteristics: hydrophobicity (O), solvent-accessible surface area (SASA), polarizability (P1), polarity (P2), side chain volume (VSC), and the net charge index of side chains (NCISC).
+Table \ref{Six Physicochemical} lists the values of these six physicochemical properties for each amino acid.
+The values for each property are standardized by the given equation:

-where \( M_{i,j} \) represents the value of the $i^{th}$ amino acid for physicochemical property $j$, and \( M_j \) is the mean value of the $20$ amino acids for property $j$. \( S_j \) is the standard deviation of the physicochemical property $j$ among the $20$ amino acids.
+where \( M_{i,j} \) denotes the value assigned to the \( i^{th} \) amino acid corresponding to the \( j^{th} \) physicochemical property, while \( M_j \) refers to the average of that property calculated across all 20 standard amino acids. \( S_j \) represents the standard deviation of property \( j \) among these 20 amino acids.
 Hence, NMBAC can be computed using the following formula:

-where \( j \in \{1, 2, \ldots, 6\} \) represents one of the six physicochemical properties, \( i \in \{1, 2, \ldots, 20\} \) denotes the $i^{th}$ amino acid in the protein sequence, \( L \) is the length of the protein sequence, and \( lg \) is the distance between residues.
-We use the same \( lg \) values as those in \citep{ding2016predicting}, ranging from $1$ to $30$.
+where \( j \in \{1, 2, \ldots, 6\} \) corresponds to one of the six selected physicochemical properties, \( i \in \{1, 2, \ldots, 20\} \) indicates the \( i^{th} \) amino acid in the sequence, \( L \) stands for the total length of the protein sequence, and \( lg \) refers to the lag or interval between amino acid residues.
+We use the same \( lg \) values as those in \cite{ding2016predicting}, ranging from $1$ to $30$.
 Consequently, this results in a $180$-dimensional vector $(30 \times 6)$.
-Furthermore, we incorporate the frequency of the $20$ amino acids found in the protein sequence into the NMBAC feature.
-As a result, the final NMBAC feature vector is $200$-dimensional $(180 + 20)$.
+Moreover, the NMBAC feature incorporates the occurrence frequencies of the 20 amino acids in the protein sequence.
+As a result, the NMBAC feature vector has a total dimension of $200(180 + 20)$.